-The State of Mississippi completed final contract negotiations to procure a new solution referred to as the Mississippi Medicaid Enterprise System (MES) to include a state-of-the-art MMIS, including pharmacy claims processing, a DSS / DW solution and Fiscal Agent services to meet the business needs of DOM.
-As a result of recent CMS directives for modular solutions, DOM and the awarded vendor will evaluate the vendor's solution sets for an implementation that will meet the new CMS requirements by defining components of the proposed solution that will be modularized during implementation or that can facilitate future modular procurements.
+The State of Mississippi completed final contract negotiations to procure a new solution referred to as the Mississippi Medicaid Enterprise Solution / MMIS Replacement Project (MES/MRP) to include a state-of-the-art MMIS, including pharmacy claims processing, a DSS / DW solution and Fiscal Agent services to meet the business needs of DOM.
+As a result of recent CMS directives for modular solutions, DOM and the awarded vendor have evaluated the vendor's solution sets for an implementation that will meet the new CMS requirements by defining components of the proposed solution that will be modularized during implementation or that can facilitate future modular procurements.
 The ambition is to preserve as much of the procurement effort to-date possible to upgrade the DOM core systems and services while accommodating the new CMS modularity requirements and respecting state and federal procurement guidelines.
 Due to limited state resources, a four-year implementation is still planned for the new system and services but a phased approach will be used where possible.

-It is the goal of DOM MES procurement to:
+It is the goal of DOM MES/MRP to:

-- Improve communication and administration of the Medicaid Program; - Provide timely and accurate adjudication of Medicaid claims; - Increase data storage and improve data retrieval and reporting capabilities for Medicaid and the CHIP; - Replace proprietary systems (e.g., clearinghouse and DSS/DW) with more technologically advanced and less costly products, which will result in more efficient operation of the Medicaid Program; - Meet the requirements of MITA 3.0 standards, such as Service Oriented Architecture (SOA) using Enterprise Service Bus (ESB) infrastructure; and - Allow for interface with the DOM Interoperability Platform.
+- Improve communication and administration of the Medicaid Program; - Provide timely and accurate adjudication of Medicaid claims; - Increase data storage and improve data retrieval and reporting capabilities for Medicaid and the CHIP; - Replace proprietary systems (e.g., clearinghouse and DSS/DW) with more technologically advanced and less costly products, which will result in more efficient operation of the Medicaid Program; - Meet the requirements of MITA 3.0 standards, such as Service Oriented Architecture (SOA) using Enterprise Service Bus (ESB) infrastructure; and - Interface with the DOM Interoperability Platform.

-The State request for proposals (RFP) is designed to move DOM forward in its vision of a Medicaid Enterprise that:
+The State MRP is designed to move DOM forward in its vision of a Medicaid Enterprise that:

-- Meets CMS certification requirements; - Is aligned with the current MITA framework and future MITA frameworks; - Is aligned with CMS Enhanced Funding Requirements: Seven Conditions and Standards - Implements all MITA business processes with the maximum business capability level possible identifying any business processes that are at Level 1 or Level 2 and moving progressively to Level 3 or higher; - Provides support for an open, flexible, and cost effective Medicaid Enterprise architecture; - Utilizes an ESB for interfaces, including to the DOM Interoperability Platform, the MMEDS and/or new eligibility system, MS SLR, DOM CDIP and associated clinical systems, and other associated systems and environments, SOA, and Web services technology to allow for disparate system communication; - Implements the latest technology standards International Classification of Diseases (ICD-10), NCCI edits, Health Level Seven (HL7 - including offering increased support for the HL7 C-CDA), HIPAA version 5010 transactions, including the HIPAA 278 transaction, and the National Council for Prescription Drug Programs (NCPDP) Version 3.0 pharmacy claims; - Uses a rules-based engine for ease of definition and update of eligibility and operational rules processing; - Presents a browser-based Medicaid Enterprise system for minimal desktop footprint, ease of application update, and ubiquitous access for all users; - Provides interface to the SLR, including support for the current and future SLR implementations; - Provides an interface to the remediated MMEDS eligibility system.
-The new MMIS will require a future interface to a new eligibility system when MMEDS is re-procured; and - Provides architecture for future interface to the DOM Interoperability Platform with the support of both clinical and administrative transactions with DOM trading partners, including MS-HIN.
+Meets CMS certification requirements;

+- Is aligned with the current MITA framework and future MITA frameworks1; - Is aligned with CMS Enhanced Funding Requirements: Seven Conditions and Standards2 - Implements all MITA business processes with the maximum business capability level possible - identifying any business processes that are at Level 1 or Level 2 and moving progressively to Level 3 or higher; - Provides support for an open, flexible, and cost effective Medicaid Enterprise architecture; - Utilizes an ESB for interfaces, including to the DOM Interoperability Platform, the MMEDS and/or new eligibility system, MS SLR, DOM CDIP and associated clinical systems, and other associated systems and environments, SOA, and Web services technology to allow for disparate system communication; - Implements the latest technology standards International Classification of Diseases (ICD-10), NCCI edits, Health Level Seven (HL7 - including offering increased support for the HL7 C-CDA), HIPAA version 5010 transactions, including the HIPAA 278 transaction, and the National Council for Prescription Drug Programs (NCPDP) Version 3.0 pharmacy claims; - Uses a rules-based engine for ease of definition and update of eligibility and operational rules processing; - Presents a browser-based Medicaid Enterprise system for minimal desktop footprint, ease of application update, and ubiquitous access for all users; - Provides an interface to the enhanced MMEDS eligibility system.
+The new MMIS may require a future interface to a new eligibility system when MMEDS is re-procured; and - Provides architecture for an interface to the DOM Interoperability Platform and DOM CDIP HIT components, with the support of both clinical and administrative transactions with DOM trading partners.

-MITA Framework 3.0 was released in 2012 and includes final policies on everything but eligibility and enrollment.
+1 MITA Framework 3.0 was released in 2012 and includes final policies on everything but eligibility and enrollment.
 Enhanced funding requirements - Seven Conditions and Standards will be incorporated into MITA 3.0.